ejmcculley/robo-gato/README.md

 ## Setup/Installation Requirements

+_You have two options for installation.
+The first, is to clone this repository and open the HTML file in your browser locally.
+To do this"_

 1. Click on the green "Code" button above this file list.
 2. Copy the HTTPS link (this is the default option).
 3. Open your local Terminal.